Thommynator/MachineLearningRace/README.md

 ### New Ideas / Remaining Tasks

 * ~~simple moving cars~~
-* race-track generator
+* ~~race-track generator~~
 * interactive features like:
     * show only best car, hide others
     * change (increase/decrease/toggle) mutation rate
     * add trace for each car, which visualizes the driven path
-    * use neural network of best car for all other cars
     * save neural network of current best car
     * load neural network
-* fitness function
-* debug neural network
+    * use neural network of best car for all other cars
+    * mouse events like zooming & panning
+    * drawing new racetracks via mouse movement
+* better fitness function
 * fancy looking cars (image)
 * probably a lot of other stuff :D